 In June 2006, I visited western Canada, chasing air tankers and float planes.
-Mainly Beavers and Otters, the odd Beech 18 on floats and a few other gems, but also the ultimate combination of air tanker and float plane, the magnificent Martin Mars.
-If you want to know more about these gigantic 61-year old flying boats, check out the article on the Martin Mars on this website.
+Mainly Beavers and Otters, the odd Beech 18 on floats and a few other gems, but also the ultimate combination of air tanker and flying boat, the magnificent Martin Mars.
+If you want to know more about these gigantic 61-year old flying boats, check out my article on the Martin Mars.

 So, here are the photos of this memorable event.
 Don't forget to click on the pictures to see a larger image!